Apply

 The admissions panels and their members are:

-- Alex Bartel, Arend Bayer, Ivan Cheltsov, Ben Davison, Ruadhaí Dervan, Damián Gvirtz-Chen, Milena Hering, Jeff Hicks, Minhyong Kim, Antony Maciocia, Johan Martens, Ana Rita, Nick Sheridan, Efthymios Sofos, Andy Wand, and Michael Wemyss.
+Alex Bartel, Arend Bayer, Ivan Cheltsov, Ben Davison, Damián Gvirtz-Chen, Milena Hering, Minhyong Kim, Antony Maciocia, Johan Martens, Ana Rita Pires, Nick Sheridan, Efthymios Sofos, Andy Wand, and Michael Wemyss. - Theoretical physics

-- Latham Boyle, Einan Gardi, Anton Ilderton, Davide Micheletto, and Neil Turok.
+Latham Boyle, Einan Gardi, Anton Ilderton, Davide Micheletto, Tyler Shendruk, and Neil Turok. - Mathematical physics

-- Vaibhav Gadre, Xin Li, Christian Voigt, Mike Whittaker, Runlian Xia, and Joachim Zacharias.
+Vaibhav Gadre, Xin Li, Christian Voigt, Mike Whittaker, Runlian Xia, and Joachim Zacharias. - No panel

 Your application will be available to all supervisors, not only those on your admissions panel, however the admissions panel will provide the first pass over your application.
 It may be helpful to peruse the supervisor page to get an idea of the panelists’ interests.